Troyanovsky/AI-Professional-Prompts/README.md

 # AI Professional Prompts
+GPT-powered professional services at your service!
 Don't know how to ask questions for high quality responses from GPT?
 No problem.
 Let GPT guide you through the process.

-This repo is a collection of GPT prompts that are carefully designed to provide more consistent results.
+This repo is a collection of GPT prompts that are carefully designed to provide more consistent, high-quality results.
 Each of the prompt is designed to guide GPT to perform a session as if it is a professional interacting with a client (you).
 Once the prompt is entered, GPT will guide you through the process by asking you questions.

 ## Usage
+1. Pick the professional service you need.
-Copy and paste the content from the corresponding markdown file to the chat dialog in ChatGPT (preferrably GPT-4) or the "system" field of the API.
-Then the AI will guide you through the process.
+2. Copy and paste the raw content from the corresponding markdown file to the chat dialog in ChatGPT (preferrably GPT-4) or the "system" field of the API.
+3. Then the AI will guide you through the process just like you're interacting with a professional.

 ## Roles & Definitions
 ### Pet Vet: An experienced pet vet to help you diagnose and provide potential reasoning and suggestions for your furry companions' health issues.